exoplatform/exo-documentation/docs/ManageTasks.rst

 .. note:: The differences between a task added under TASKS tab and under a project:

-          -  In TASKS tab, only the assignee filed is pre-filled, and by default assigned to you.
+          -  In TASKS tab, the task is pre-assigned to you by default.

           -  Under a project, only the project field is pre-filled, by default set to the project under which you are adding a new task.